leocavalcante/siler/docs/graphql/subscriptions.md

 }
 ```

-**Awesome!** Just one thing you probaly have noticed.
+**Awesome!** Just one thing you probably have noticed.
 We have subscribed to all rooms.
-Do the test, created another Room if you haven't, add a new message to that and see that our subscription tab with `{"roomName": "graphql"}` as variables just got this new message to the new Room created.
+Make a test: created another Room if you haven't, add a new message to that and see that our subscription tab with `{"roomName": "graphql"}` as variables just got this new message to the new Room created.
 How to solve this?

 ## Filters

-Filters are part of Siler and based on Apollo's setup functions.
+Filters are part of **Siler** and based on Apollo's setup functions.
 Filter functions receives the published payload data as the first argument and the subscription variables as the second, so you can use them to perform matches:

 ###### subscriptions.php